bretth/woven/docs/main.rst

 ``setupnode``, ``deploy``, ``patch``, ``activate``, ``bundle``, ``startsites``

 You can walk through some of the commands in a simple example django project :doc:`tutorial` or read the :doc:`commands` documentation.
+You'll also want to have a look at the :doc:`settings` and the project :doc:`conventions`.

 Integrating with Fabric
 =======================